 This fund accounts for expenditures outlined in the TID No. 5 project plan and related revenues and proceeds from long-term borrowing.
-Total fund deficit is \$ (4,858,066) at year-end, largely due to project costs exceeding revenues over the last several years.
-This fund reports an advance payable to the water, sewer, and storm water utilities.
+Total fund balance is \$1,371,486 at year-end, an increase of \$6,229,552 from the prior year due to unspent bond proceeds.